The Growlery in the news

 Artists interested in a residency may propose an idea for a project, part of a larger work, or a series of pieces they intend to complete while in residence.
-The Growlery is currently at capacity for 2017, but is accepting applications for 2018.
+The Growlery will be accepting applications for 2019 starting in the spring of 2018.

 In addition to residencies, the Growlery has commissioned murals, sculptures, and installations, and continues to accept proposals from interested artists.

 Artists with questions should direct their inquires to firstname.lastname@example.org.